 Ransomware groups can go from entry to total encryption of your system within an hour.
 Some common entry methods are: 1) email attachments or links, 2) legitimate credentials that were stolen, and 3) exposed remote desktop protocol services or unpatched remote access devices.

-With Pondurance as your cybersecurity IR partner, you are better prepared to successfully mitigate threats and always have a team of experts armed with leading technologies to respond and mitigate even the most sophisticated cyberattacks.
+With Pondurance as your cybersecurity incident response partner, you are better prepared to successfully mitigate threats and always have a team of experts armed with leading technologies to respond and mitigate even the most sophisticated cyberattacks.

 Should you experience or suspect a breach, you have access to the Pondurance IR team.
 Our team goes to work, quickly utilizing our proprietary technology suite and experienced team of responders, handlers, and forensic specialists to respond to the incident.
 We work with you to identify, contain, eradicate, and recover from the breach and communicate with you and your stakeholders every step of the way.